Joshtron/saarama/README.md

 SAARAMA helps you with calculating and plotting of φ (Phi) and ψ (Psi) angles in single amino acid simulations.
 So far SAARAMA only accepts GROMACS .gro topology files and .xtc trajectories but I'm happy to expend it to different trajectory file types if needed.
-Instead of calculating torsion angles around peptide bonds the tool uses an approximation by using the H-Atom for φ and the O-Atom for ψ.
+Instead of calculating torsion angles around peptide bonds the tool uses an approximation by using the H-atom for φ and the O-atom for ψ.

 * φ: H1-N-CA-C
 * ψ: N-CA-C-OT1